 Myocardial Perfusion Imaging, also known as MPI, is a non-invasive imaging test that shows how the blood flows through the heart muscle.
 The MPI test is performed during exercise which is typically done via treadmill or exercise bicycle.
 However, if exercise is not possible, medicine is delivered to the patient to stimulate blood flow to the heart.

 The MPI test is commonly used with patients who report chest discomfort to determine whether the discomfort stems from poor blood flow or not.
 A possible cause of obstructed blood flow is angina, which is the narrowing of heart arteries.
 MPI cardiology tests are also instrumental in detecting possible heart damage or scarring from past heart attacks.
 This test is an instrumental diagnostic tool and helps dictate a patient’s wellness or need for further care.
+You can provide this test with our EchoTable™.

 The use of these diagnostic tools varies on a case by case basis, according to the specific symptoms the patient experiences.